 3. Register for Housing

 Campus housing is in high demand.
 Secure your spot in one of our residence halls early.
-Our first-year/sophomore housing is designed to provide students with a safe and enjoyable college experience.
+Westminster's first-year/sophomore housing is designed to provide you with a safe and enjoyable college experience.

-Spring Start: Housing applications are available beginning on Oct.
-1. All applications received prior to Dec.
-1 will receive their housing assignments by Dec.
+Spring Start: Housing registration is available beginning on Oct.
+1. If you register prior to Dec.
+1, you will receive your housing assignments by Dec.
 15.

-Fall Start: Housing applications are available beginning Dec.
-1, with a priority deadline of May 15.
+Fall Start: Housing registration is available beginning Jan.
+1, 2020, with a priority deadline of May 15, 2020.
 Fall housing assignments go out during the first week of July.

 Register for Housing